X

 up to

-it, holding to their cavalier
+it, holding to their rambunctious

 ways.
 My own father was one of those with whom the times had caught up.